The Theorem Solutions approach: Theorem XR - the next frontier of collaboration

 Production operatives are often hampered by late access to physical assets and typically cannot contribute their unique insight into production engineering until late in the new product introduction process.
 Working in totally immersive or real-world environments, staff can leverage XR to provide upstream feedback, improving the final production design, and once again reducing the potential for expensive and time-consuming late changes.

-Finally, the Production Build Experience harnesses the power of Virtual, Augmented, or Mixed Reality to enable manufacturers to prepare their teams ahead of the availability of physical assets.
+Finally, the Work Instructions Experience harnesses the power of Virtual, Augmented, or Mixed Reality to enable manufacturers to prepare their teams ahead of the availability of physical assets.
 Working in totally immersive or real-world environments, production staff can operate and handle virtual tools and equipment, leveraging XR to rehearse build processes and undertake training in readiness for the real thing.

-The Production Build Experience is aimed at operators or trainers to teach and foster familiarity with new production processes, new build techniques or assembly sequences.
+The Work Instructions Experience is aimed at operators or trainers to teach and foster familiarity with new production processes, new build techniques or assembly sequences.
 It can also be used by experienced operators to address complex build processes and consider scenarios to overcome problems or optimize existing approaches.

-Supported by the powerful viewing tools within the Visualization Experience, and recording interactions for wider cascade and action, the Production Build Experience enables a new level of understanding about digital manufacturing, interacting at full scale within familiar workspaces, optimizing the production processes, and enabling the repeated practice of assembly activities to reduce manufactured cost.
+Supported by the powerful viewing tools within the Visualization Experience, and recording interactions for wider cascade and action, the Work Instructions Experience enables a new level of understanding about digital manufacturing, interacting at full scale within familiar workspaces, optimizing the production processes, and enabling the repeated practice of assembly activities to reduce manufactured cost.

 It’s common sense that product development and manufacturing engineers should work together to develop a product that performs flawlessly and is manufactured (and assembled) in the most effective way.
-Both the Production Layout Experience and Production Build Experiences take advantage of the same collaboration functions introduced in the Design Review Experience.
+Both the Factory Layout Experience and Work Instructions Experiences take advantage of the same collaboration functions introduced in the Design Review Experience.
 The power of the Digital Realities toolset enables distributed groups of engineers to interact through the immersive experience of XR technologies, closing the cognitive distance for all involved, and providing a unique collaborative workspace.